hooriyaa/e-commerce-website/documentation/README.md

 •Collects shipping details and calculates shipping rates using ShipEngine.

 •Users must be signed in to proceed to payment.

+## ➡️Order Confirmation:

+• Displays a success message with order details and shipping information.

+• Sends an email notification to the user through NodeMailer, confirming the order details.

+•Displays a success message with order details.

 ## ➡️Payment: